 - Towels or cloths

-- Cookie cutters to make tag shapes if required
+- Cookie cutters to make tag shapes, if desired

-- A piece of plastic sheet or parchment paper
+- A piece of plastic wrap or parchment paper

 This is a messy and wet process; therefore, it is best to work on a well-protected work surface.
-Summer is ideal for making paper using this technique as the hot weather helps the paper to quickly dry.Continue to 2 of 4 below.
+Summer is ideal for making paper using this technique as the hot weather helps the paper dry quickly.Continue to 2 of 4 below.

 02 of 04